CriftPro/mediaLab1/README.md

 # mediaLab1

+Instructions:

+To lauchn you can use node js.
+Download the project and go inside the console.
+In side console, choose project directory.
+Type:
+node start_server.js
+This will laucnh the scripts and then go to localhost port 8080.
+You will see the webpage

+Implemented functions:
+Player
+Buttons play,pause,stop, forward by 5, back by 5.
+Playlist ( accept only m3u8 format files)
+Load button ( loads from input link to the player)

 This lab aims to build your first HTML5 live stream (HLS) player.

 There are many open source alternatives.
 You can try to use as Video.js player as a startup: https://github.com/videojs/video.js or try a live example: https://jsbin.com/gejugat/edit?html,output

 # Requirements for repository
-  - You have to clone this repository and make two branches (master and develop).
+  - You have to clone this repository and make two branches (master and develop). - Done
-  - The develop branch should contain commits of every new feature of the player.
+  - The develop branch should contain commits of every new feature of the player. - Done
-  - When all features will be ready you have to merge the development branch to the master.
+  - When all features will be ready you have to merge the development branch to the master. -Done

 # Requirements for player
   - You have to find an HLS player and embed it into index.html file.
   - The player should be able to run "Big Bunny" video from this URL: https://video-dev.github.io/streams/x36xhzz/x36xhzz.m3u8